AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 |   |   ├── ...
 ├── pdks                 -> contains pdk related files │   ├── skywater-pdk     -> all Skywater 130nm PDKs
-│   ├── open-pdks        -> contains scripts that makes the PDK (which is normally just compatible to commercial tools) to work with the open-source EDA tool
+│   ├── open-pdks        -> contains scripts that makes the commerical PDK (which is normally just compatible to commercial tools) to also be compatible with the open-source EDA tool
 │   ├── sky130A          -> pdk variant made especially compatible for open-source tools
 │   │   │  ├── libs.ref  -> files specific to node process (timing lib, cell lef, tech lef) for example is `sky130_fd_sc_hd` (Sky130nm Foundry Standard Cell High Density)
-│   │   │  ├── libs.tech -> files specific for the tool (klayout,netgenmagic...)
+│   │   │  ├── libs.tech -> files specific for the tool (klayout,netgen,magic...)
 ```

 Inside a specfic design folder contains a `config.tcl` which overrides the default settings on OpenLANE.
 These configurations are specific to a design (e.g. clock period, clock port, verilog files...).
 The priority order for the OpenLANE settings:
-1. sky130_xxxxx_config.tcl
+1. sky130_xxxxx_config.tcl in `Openlane/designs/[design]/`
-2. config.tcl
+2. config.tcl in `Openlane/designs/[design]/`
-3. Default values
+3. Default values in `Openlane/configuration/`

 #### Task for the Day 1 Lab: Find the flipflop ratio percentage for the design `picorv32a`.
 This is the ratio of the number of flip flops to the total number of cells

 ## Steps for the Lab:
 **1. Run OpenLANE:**
- - `$ docker` = Open the docker platform inside the `openlane/`
+ - `$ make mount` = Open the docker platform inside the `openlane/`
  - `% flow.tcl -interactive` = run script for automating the whole RTL to GDSII flow but in step by step `-interactive` mode
  - `% package require openlane 0.9` == retrives all dependencies for running v0.9 of OpenLANE